 6 Night Western Caribbean (Ft.
-Lauderdale Roundtrip) Sail Date: November 12, 2006 Cabin Type: Inside Traveled As: Singles/Friends Reviewed: 10 years ago
+Lauderdale Roundtrip) Sail Date: November 12, 2006 Ship: Jewel of the Seas Cabin Type: Inside Traveled As: Singles/Friends Reviewed: 10 years ago

 Like any cruise ship, you will do lots of walking, but I think the layout and distribution of food/bar venues was well-done.
 In particular, the Centrum always seemed to have music or something going on, and just about every level had comfortable seating areas overlooking it.